joshuaai/twitter-app/help_signup.md

   @include box_sizing;
 }
 ```
-Add `resources :users` to routes.rb and creat the show.html.erb file to display the user profile.
+Add `resources :users` to routes.rb and create the `show.html.erb` file to display the user profile.

 ### Gravatar
 Gravatars are a convenient way to include user profile images without going through the trouble of